MPyC -- Secure Multiparty Computation in Python

 kmsurvival.pyrequires pandas, Matplotlib, and lifelines, and the demo

 ridgeregression.pyeven requires Scikit-learn.
-Also note the example Windows batch files in the
+Also note the example Linux shell scripts and Windows batch files in the

 demos\.configcontains configuration info used to run MPyC with multiple parties.
 Also, Windows batch file 'gen.bat' shows how to generate fresh key material for SSL.
 OpenSSL is required to generate SSL key material of your own, use